suchialex/CINS3002-HW05/instructions.md

   - In the function body,
     - First, create an empty list (this list will contain all the employees data)
     - Using the context manager, open the file employees.csv in read mode and store it in a file pointer
-      - 🚩 Use exception handling since file is being opened in read mode (in the else clause return an empty list)
+      - 🚩 Use exception handling since file is being opened in read mode (in the except clause, print `file not found` and return an empty list)
     - Using this file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)
-    - Strip off the newline character from the loop variable
+      - Remove the newline character from the loop variable
       - Convert the string stored in the loop variable to a list using the delimiter ⏩ 7-20b
         - 🚩 Name this list differently than the empty list above
       - Now append this list to the empty list you created above
     - Outside the for loop return the list
     - Using list comprehension rewrite the above statements as concisely as possible ⏩ 7-25
 </details>